Neur2SP: Neural Two-Stage Stochastic Programming: The Framework

 \subsection{Data Generation}

-The proposed methodology falls in the supervised learning paradigm.
-Hence, we need a diverse dataset of input-output pairs to train a model.
-To generate such dataset for a given \twostocprog{} problem we follow an iterative procedure.
+A diverse dataset of input-output pairs is needed to train~\method{}'s supervised second-stage value approximation.
+To generate such a dataset for a given \twostocprog{} problem, we adopt an iterative procedure.
 We begin by generating a random feasible first-stage decision.
-For the single-cut case, we sample a set of scenarios with random cardinality $K^{'} $ from the uncertainty distribution.
-Here, $K^{'}$ should be chosen to balance the trade-off between the time spent to generate a sample of second-stage values for a given first-stage solution and the time to estimate the expected second-stage value for a set of first-stage decisions in a given time budget.
-Specifically, if $K^{'}$ is large, then on average more time will be spent in determining the expected value using a large number of scenarios, while for a small $K^{'}$, the first-stage decision space will be explored more since expected value estimates would be obtained faster.
-For a given input of a first-stage decision and set of scenarios we then generate a label by calculating the expected second-stage value $\sum_{k^{'}=1}^{K^{'}}p_{k^{'}} Q_{k^{'}}(\cdot, \xi_{k^{'}})$.
+For the \EVA{} case, we sample a set of scenarios with random cardinality $K^{\prime} $ from the uncertainty distribution.
+Here, $K^{\prime}$ should be chosen to balance the trade-off between the time spent to generate a sample of second-stage values for a given first-stage solution and the time to estimate the expected second-stage value for a set of first-stage decisions in a given time budget.
+Specifically, if $K^{\prime}$ is large, then on average more time will be spent in determining the expected value using a large number of scenarios, while for a small $K^{\prime}$, the first-stage decision space will be explored more since expected value estimates would be obtained faster.
+For a given input, i.e., a first-stage decision and set of scenarios, we then compute a label by calculating the expected second-stage value $\sum_{k^{\prime}=1}^{K^{\prime}}p_{k^{\prime}} Q_{k^{\prime}}(\cdot, \vects \xi_{k^{\prime}})$.

-For the multi-cut case, at each iteration of the data generation procedure, we sample a single scenario from the uncertainty distribution.
+For the \PSA{} case, at each iteration of the data generation procedure, we sample a single scenario from the uncertainty distribution.
 For a given input of a first-stage decision and scenario we generate a label by calculating its second-stage value $Q(\cdot, \cdot)$.
 Last, the input-output pair is added to the dataset.

 This data generation procedure is fully parallelizable over the second-stage problems to be solved.